-Former United States Attorney Jon O. Newman presently serves on the United States Court of Appeals for the Second Circuit and, prior to his appointment to the Court of Appeals, served as a United States District Judge in Connecticut.
+Former U.S. Attorneys Jon O. Newman and Christopher F. Droney presently serve on the U.S. Court of Appeals for the Second Circuit.
+Prior to their appointment to the Court of Appeals, both served as U.S. District Judges in Connecticut.

 Other former U.S. Attorneys who have gone on to serve as U.S. District Judges in Connecticut include:

 Additionally, former U.S. Attorney Stephen C. Robinson served as a judge on the U.S. District Court for the Southern District of New York.

 Former U.S. Attorney Albert S. Dabrowski now serves as the Chief U.S. Bankruptcy Court Judge for the District of Connecticut.
 Former Assistant U.S. Attorney Deirdre A. Martini formerly served as the United States Trustee for the Second Circuit.

 Alumni who have gone on to become U.S. Magistrate Judges in Connecticut include:

-Four alumni of the United States Attorney's Office have gone on to serve on the Connecticut Supreme Court:
+Four alumni of the U.S. Attorney's Office have gone on to serve on the Connecticut Supreme Court:

 A single alumnus has been appointed to the Connecticut Appellate Court.

 The following alumni have served or now serve as Connecticut Superior Court Judges:

 Former Assistant U.S. Attorneys have served in important law enforcement positions, both nationally and in Connecticut.
 After leaving office, Thomas J. Spellacy served as an Assistant Attorney General of the United States and Assistant Secretary of the Navy.
 David Margolis currently serves as Principal Associate Deputy Attorney General for the U.S. Department of Justice in Washington, D.C.
 Paul Coffey became Chief of the Organized Crime and Racketeering Section of the U.S. Department of Justice in Washington.
 Leonard Boyle served both as Commissioner of Public Safety in Connecticut and Director of the National Terrorist Screening Center in Washington, and now serves as Connecitcut’s Deputy Chief State’s Attorney.
 Andrew B. Bowman served as Federal Public Defender for Connecticut.
 John A. Connolly served as State’s Attorney for Waterbury, Connecticut.
 Arnold Markle, went on to serve for many years as the State's Attorney for New Haven.
 Nora R. Dannehy served as Deputy Attorney General for the State of Connecticut.